-Deadline: 30 September 2016
+Deadline: 14 September 2018

 What is the ENAS Award and what can it do for you?

 ‘The ENAS award for the Trinity Olympians Project in 2012 has raised the profile of Trinity Sport internally and externally.
 The Award was celebrated by the Provost, Vice President for Global relations, Chief Operating Officer and other key decision makers in the University.
 It literally opened doors to discussions about the importance and impact of sport within the University which yielded commitments to sports facility developments.
 The prize fund supported development and training for the sports team and created a great sense of achievement and pride in our work.
-It was without doubt a game changer in the development of Trinity Sport and I hope a source of inspiration to other ENAS members because if Trinity Sport could do, so can you!’
+It was without doubt a game changer in the development of Trinity Sport and I hope a source of inspiration to other ENAS members because if Trinity Sport could do it, so can you!’

 How to apply?